lexnederbragt/INF-BIO9120_fall2013_de_novo_assembly/practicals/02_Mapping_reads_to_an_assembly.md

 We will use python, and the python modules `pysam` and `matplotlib` to plot the distribution of insert sizes for a subset of the alignments.
 All this we will do in an IPython notebook, and interactive python web-based document with live coding and plotting of results.
 Don't worry, I'll *demonstrate the use of this notebook* before you try it all yourself.

-* Copy the notbook file `/doc/assembly/practicals/Plot_insertsizes.ipynb` to the folder with the BAM files
+* Copy the notebook file `/doc/assembly/practicals/Plot_insertsizes.ipynb` to the folder with the BAM files
 * In the terminal, `cd` to the same folder
 * In the terminal, write